Goldie Lookin Chain: History

-Their next single release was "Your Mother's Got a Penis", with an accompanying video based on a supermarket theme.
+Their next single release was "Your Mother's Got a Penis", with an accompanying video using a supermarket theme.
 "Your Mother's Got a Penis" first appeared on their album The Manifesto, and reached No. 14 in the UK.

-The band – informally known as "the Chain" or simply "the GLC" – released "You Knows I Loves You Baby", a parody of 1980s love songs from the albums Greatest Hits and The Manifesto, on 13 December 2004; this reached number 22 in the UK chart.
+The band – informally known as "the Chain" or simply "the GLC" – released "You Knows I Loves You, Baby", a parody of 1980s love songs, from the albums Greatest Hits and The Manifesto on 13 December 2004: this reached number 22 in the UK chart.
 "Your Missus Is a Nutter" was the first single from second album Safe as Fuck.
 The album was originally going to be called "Safety in Numbers", a tribute to the album Power in Numbers by alternative L.A. rap group Jurassic 5.
 The single reached No. 14 in the UK.

 In 2005, GLC were invited by the Football Association of Wales (FAW) to perform before the World Cup qualifying match against England at Cardiff's Millennium Stadium.
 The band dedicated "Your Missus Is a Nutter" to David Beckham about his wife, who was present at the match.
 The ensuing furore, with the Welsh football authorities having to apologise to the Beckhams, as well as expressing outrage at the band's perceived lack of respect, prompted many people to question why the organisers, knowing their reputation, had hired them to play in the first place.

-On 17 October 2011, GLC released the album Blue Waffle, featuring new songs including "Biscuit", "I Seen Your Mother", "K Hole" and "If I Told You".
+On 17 October 2011 GLC released the album Blue Waffle, featuring new songs, including "Biscuit", "I Seen Your Mother", "K Hole" and "If I Told You".
 Later that year, group member and Doctor Who fan Adam Hussain contributed a memory about "How a first date was interrupted by The Doctor" to a forthcoming Doctor Who charity book, designed to raise money for Alzheimer's Research UK.

 GLC released the follow-up to their album Greatest Hits, titled Greatest Hits 2, in 2015.

-In 2024 GLC played a sold out UK tour.
+In 2024 GLC played a sold-out UK tour.